rojo-rbx/rojo/README.md

 If you use a plugin that _isn't_ Rojo for syncing code, open an issue and let me know why!
 I'd like Rojo to be the end-all tool so that people stop reinventing solutions to this problem.

 ## Contributing
-The `master` branch is undergoing a rewrite right now known as 'Epiphany'.
+The `master` branch is a rewrite known as **Epiphany**.
 It includes a breaking change to the project configuration format and an infrastructure overhaul.

+Building Rojo requires the latest Rust beta in order to use **2018 Edition** features.
+Once Rust 1.31 is stable on **December 6, 2018**, Rojo `master` will compile on Rust stable again.

 Pull requests are welcome!